bartvanwesten/aeolis-python/Development Information/README.md

     Download/clone the desired AeoLiS version and in Anaconda Prompt run:
     - python setup.py develop (for development)
     - python setup.py install (for static installation)

+# Model Limitations and possible solutions

+Since the model is still in development (and will be for a long time) it has its limitations.
+These limitations can be divided into two categories" (for more information, see chapter 5-7 in http://resolver.tudelft.nl/uuid:83344d5b-f232-4085-985c-d1ec38903254):

+## "Academic/simplistic" dune development

+The current implementation of processes had the aim to make the model capable of simulating academic dune development (barchan, parabolic, embryo dunes).
+In order to validate the simulation results, results from CDM are used.
+The initial simulation results are reasonably well, but differ slightly from CDM and computations are significantly slower.
+Improvements to the current implementations should be consired:
+  - Advection equation
+  - Supply-limited sediment transport
+  - Grid resolution
+  - Computational speed

+## "Realistic/complex" dune development